-When I was getting my instructors certification with the Craft Yarn Council, they really drove home the importance of determining your gauge via swatching.
+When I was getting my instructor's certification with the Craft Yarn Council, they drove home the importance of determining your gauge via swatching.
 Why?
 Because we are making fabric when we crochet.
 Everyone has different tension levels when holding their yarn and woking their stitches.
-That means it’s possible that you and the designer do not crochet with the same level of tightness in the stitches.
-I’ve seen people who crochet really loosely, and some people do it very tight.
-If you’re mad and stressed out, you will crochet more tightly.
-If you’ve had two glasses of wine, loosey goosey.
+That means it's possible that you and the designer do not crochet with the same level of tightness in the stitches.
+I've seen people who crochet really loosely, and some people do it very tight.
+If you're mad and stressed out, you will crochet more tightly.
+If you've had two glasses of wine, loosey-goosey.

-That means that your FO could come out to be a completely different size than what the designer intended.
-Friends, this has happened to me and it sucks.
-You don’t get a FO out of it, you get a mistake (and a lesson truly learned)!
+That means that your finished object could come out to be a completely different size than what the designer intended.
+Friends, this has happened to me and it isn't fun.
+You don't get a FO out of it, you get a mistake (and a lesson truly learned)!

 I have a full set of video and written tutorials to help you learn all of the basic stitches.
 We make swatches of ten stitches.
 This is perfect for beginners because the swatches are short and sweet.
 Begin at the chain tutorial and work your way through the rest.
 After doing those swatches you'll be ready to tackle almost any "Beginner" or "Easy" level project.

 2) Get your supplies

 Choosing a yarn that is complimentary to your pattern and personal style is the creative aspect of working with a designer's pattern.
 In the beginning stages, you need to be getting the exact yarn listed in the pattern you chose.
 The fun part will be picking a color.

 Alt.
 2) If you're making swatches: